downingbots/ALSET/README.md

 Lessons from REPLab:
   - Intel 3D Realsense camera gave poor results for any single 3D snapshot.
 Needed to accumulate and integrate results.
 Worked around this by using OctoMaps, but this greatly reduces performance.
 Most RL implementations just use 2D camera, ignoring 2D camera capabilities.
-  - Used ROS moveit to assume away much of the problem, only using RL for planning the final stage of grasping (e.g., lower straight down from above so only choosing final x/y and theta).
+  - Used ROS moveit to assume away much of the RL problem, only using RL for planning the final stage of grasping (e.g., lower straight down from above so only choosing final x/y and theta).
   - Frequent calibration between robot camera and arm.
 Simple calibration didn't do very well across robots or across runs on same robot due to overheating or stressing of motors (e.g., pushing down too hard on tray).
   - Pretrained imagenet models provide some transfer learning for regular cameras, but this doesn't help for 3D cameras.
+Most of the RL on REPLab really only used the 2D camera functionality.
   - Using OpenCV to evaluate state needed for RL is almost a difficult as solving the problem itself.
-For example,identifying the blocks and stacking them can be made easier by adding fiducials pr sensors to blocks (blah)
+For example,identifying the blocks and stacking them can be made easier by adding fiducials or sensors to blocks (blah... feels like cheating.)
   - Need to park arm so that it was away from tray so that state of objects on tray could be accurately assessed.

-Lesson from using the Jetson nano:
+Lesson from using the Jetson nano / Jetbot:
   - The Jetson "notebook" is a cool idea for tutorials, but in practice needs very fast wifi - better than my house has and very fast SSD - faster than I bought.
 But putting the gamepad/logitech on the robot and using lower overhead video webstreaming worked fine.
+  - I immediately outgrew the functionality provided by the Jebot.
+I was able to start with the jetbot code and tutorials to incremental build an armed jetbot (sir_jetbot1).

 Reinforcment learning in general:
   - Let's look at some more recent major impressive results in deep learning: